Fractal-Tess/Turbo-Next.js/docs/turbo.md

 {
   "tasks": {
     "build": {
-      "inputs": ["**/*.env"]
+      "inputs": [".env"]
     }
   }
 }
 ```

-> This feature opts out of all of Turborepo's default inputs behavior, including following along with changes tracked by source control.
+This feature opts out of all of Turborepo's default inputs behavior, including following along with changes tracked by source control.
 This means that your .gitignore file will no longer be respected, and you will need to ensure that you do not capture those files with your globs.

+> Keep in mind that the inputs is a glob of all matching files that are relative to the package's `package.json` file.
+> `turbo.json` is always considered an input.

 To restore the default behavior, use the `$TURBO_DEFAULT$` microsyntax.